WildHonestFur/LightSim/README.md

-This is a light sim built to understand the way light works and behaves You will find two main python files: Light.py and Light_Interactive.py
+This is a light sim built to understand the way light works and behaves.
+You will find two main python files: Light.py and Light_Interactive.py

 Light.py is a simulation that goes through all possible paths that light could travel between two media.